 The process for buying cryptocurrency is still unclear to most.
 The reason is, it’s not a stock or traditional investment.
 For most people in the U.S., Coinbase is the easiest option to buy cryptocurrency.
 This includes the ever popular Bitcoins, as well as Ethereum and Litecoin.
 An investor can verify the account and add a number of payment methods.
 This includes credit or debit cards, U.S. bank accounts and also wire transfers of funds.

 Cryptocurrency transactions are not anonymous.
 The identity of the currency owner is traceable back to a real-world identity.

-As a cryptocurrency, Bitcoin is generated through the process of “mining” – essentially using your computer’s processing power to solve complex algorithms called “blocks.”
-One can buy and sell Bitcoin on an exchange, much like a physical currency exchange, converting wealth from Bitcoin to U.S. dollars and other national currencies, back to dollars or Bitcoin.
-And that’s how money is made.
+You can buy and sell Bitcoin on an exchange, much like a physical currency exchange.
+This is very much like physical currency exchange.
+You convert wealth from Bitcoin to U.S. dollars and other national currencies, back to dollars or Bitcoin.
+Essentially, this is how you make money.